 You’ve heard amazing stories of their uncanny ability to talk, and how very smart they are.
 Now you’re almost ready to take the plunge and buy one.
 To help you to make your decision, here are some important things to consider before getting an African grey parrot.

 Have You Successfully Cared for A Pet Bird Before?

-An African grey is a very intelligent animal and requires plenty of socializing and attention.
+An African grey is highly intelligent and requires plenty of socializing and attention.
 It needs regular stimulation to prevent it from becoming bored and frustrated.

-You and your family will need to make plenty of time available for your parrot and to interact with it directly.
+You, and your family, will need to make ample time available to interact with your bird directly.
 Simply being in the same room as the parrot helps, but is not enough in the long run.

 You need to talk to it, touch it, allow it step up onto your hand, play with it, and occasionally share some of your food.

-This degree of involvement could be unexpected and even a little overwhelming for a first-time bird owner but, without it, there is a strong possibility that your bird could develop behavioral problems.
+This degree of involvement can be unexpected and even a little overwhelming for a first-time bird owner.
+But, without it, there is a strong possibility that your bird will develop behavioral problems.

 Being bitten by an African grey is likely to happen on occasion, especially in the early days of ownership.
-Its bite can be painful, especially if you allow it to get a really good purchase on your finger.
+Its bite can be very painful, especially if you allow it to get a really good purchase.
+Parrot bites often cause bleeding.

-Such problems could be challenging for the inexperienced bird owner to to deal with.
+Such problems could be challenging for the inexperienced bird owner to deal with.